 Brought to you by

 Paintback® is taking unwanted paint and packaging's colourful past to a brighter future of responsible disposal and innovative reuse.
 Paintback®, established in 2016, is a world-first, industry-led initiative designed to divert unwanted paint and packaging from ending up in landfill and vital waterways.
+Find out more.

-Most importantly, Paintback is driven by the Australian paint industry and the major companies that supply around 95% of all the architectural and decorative (A&D) paint sold in Australia.
+Importantly, Paintback is driven by the Australian paint industry and the major companies that supply around 95% of all the architectural and decorative (A&D) paint sold in Australia.
 Paintback’s founding members are Dulux, Haymes, PPG, Resene and Valspar.